-This tea from Zhejiang is produced by the master hand of Mr He, a dynamic and forward-thinking producer.
 The curly leaves accompanied by generous buds release in infusion a tasty and oily liquor.
-Bright and lively, it deploys a powerful fragrance of spring flowers.
-Its fruity (peach) and grassy nuances support its long nebulous finish.
-A fine and balanced tea.
+Bright and lively, it deploys fragrances of spring flowers and raw zucchini.

 Our tea advisors also recommend